telliott99/MyUnix/latex.rst

 http://en.wikipedia.org/wiki/TeX

-I have used LateX to typeset numerous writeups on mathematics, and I have used as the last stage in a workflow that randomizes questions for exams and then typesets them as pdf documents.
+I have used LateX to typeset numerous writeups on mathematics, and also used it as the last stage in a workflow that randomizes questions for exams and then typesets them as pdf documents.
 I have found that it works very well for me.

 **TeXShop**